GIYura/adt/queue/README.md

 #### Description

 A **Queue** is a linear data structure that stores a collection of elements.
-The queue operates on first in first out (FIFO) algorithm.
+The queue operates on first-in-first-out (FIFO) algorithm.

 #### Rules: